Rhode Island Counseling License Requirements

 What are the coursework requirements for Rhode Island mental health counselors?

-All mental health counseling licensure applicants must complete a 60-credit graduate degree with specific coursework and complete a coursework requirement form as part of the application process.
-At least nine credits are required in helping relationships and counseling theory.
-At least three credits are required in eight additional areas: human growth and development; social and cultural foundations; group counseling; lifestyle and career development; appraisal; research and program evaluation; and professional orientation.
+All mental health counseling licensure applicants must complete a 60-credit master’s or doctoral degree with specific coursework and complete a coursework requirement form as part of the application process.
+At least nine credits are required in helping relationships and counseling theory and at least three credits are required in eight additional areas: human growth and development; social and cultural foundations; group counseling; lifestyle and career development; appraisal; research and program evaluation; and professional orientation.
 Elective courses that indicate an area of specialization can also be included for consideration.
-Course descriptions and syllabi may be requested by the Department to ensure coursework standards are met.
+Course descriptions and syllabi may be requested by the Board to ensure coursework standards are met.

-What continuing education (CE) activities are accepted for CMHC licensure renewal?
+What continuing education activities are accepted for CMHC licensure renewal?

-Of the 40 required CE hours each renewal period, at least 20 hours must be completed through formal activities, such as workshops or graduate courses.
-Scholarly contributions, such as publishing a peer-reviewed journal article or teaching at an accredited institution, can also be credited towards the CE requirements.
-The Department pre-approves CE activities provided by mental health organizations, such as the American Mental Health Counselors Association, the Rhode Island Counselors Association, and the American Psychological Association.
-A full list of approved providers and activities is available in the Department regulations.
+Of the 40 required continuing education hours each renewal period, at least 20 hours must be completed through formal activities, such as workshops or graduate courses.
+Scholarly contributions, such as publishing a peer-reviewed journal article or teaching at an accredited institution, can also be credited towards the continuing education requirements.
+The Board has pre-approved continuing education activities provided by mental health organizations, such as the American Mental Health Counselors Association, the Rhode Island Counselors Association, and the American Psychological Association.
+A full list of approved activities is available in the Board regulations.

 What exams are required for licensure?

-Each Department sets the exam requirements for counseling licensure and the exam must be passed before a license will be issued.
-RIDOH requires mental health counselors to pass the NCMHCE exam and marriage and family therapy applicants to pass the AMFTRB marriage and family therapy exam.
-The RIDOE requires prospective school counselors to pass the Praxis school counseling exam.
-Substance abuse counselors must pass either the IC&RC Examination for Alcohol and Drug Counselors or Advanced Alcohol and Drug Counselors.
+Each board sets the exam requirements for counseling licensure and the exam must be passed before a license will be issued.
+RIDOH requires mental health counselors to pass the NCMHCE exam and marriage and family therapy applicants to pass the AMFTRB Marriage and Family Therapy (MFT) exam.
+The RIDE requires prospective school counselors to pass the Praxis school counseling exam.
+Substance abuse counselors must pass either the IC&RC Examination for Alcohol and Drug Counselors (ADC) or Advanced Alcohol and Drug Counselors (AADC).
 Sometimes these exams may be taken as part of graduate degree requirements; if the applicant has already passed the exam, results can be submitted with the application package to expedite the licensure process.
 Licensure by endorsement applicants must arrange for exam results to be sent to the licensing body directly.

 What are the differences between substance abuse certifications offered in Rhode Island?